Vis4Sense/student-projects/2023-2024/readme.md

 Rachana
 1. progress: annotating research papers on using LLMs for creative writing tasks - i.e. plot generation and script generation.
 Experimented with finetuning stable diffusion with dreambooth via google colab.
 2. question and difficulty: determining the kind of research contribution my project can make and how it will help with writer's block
+3. meeting: discussed research directions such as using LLM for generating plot ideas, addressing model limitations for Dall E/Stable Diffusion using prompting or finetuning of the model or automatic caption generation for the image.
-3. next step: reading papers on writer's block & solutions and generative AI for writing or story illustration, deciding on research direction, drafting first semester report.
+4. next step: pick research direction from 4 options and choose , deciding on research direction, drafting first semester report.

 Jianwen
 1. progress ...